syncfusion-content/blazor-docs/blazor/mention/templates.md

 ---
 layout: post
 title: Templates in Blazor Mention Component | Syncfusion
-description: Checkout and learn here all about templates in Syncfusion Blazor Mention component and much more.
+description: Checkout and learn here all about templates in Syncfusion Blazor Mention component and much more details.
 platform: Blazor
 control: Mention
 documentation: ug